ppy/osu-wiki/news/2026/2026-01-25-osumania-7k-world-cup-2026-round-of-32-recap.md

 | #21 | ::{ flag=TW }:: Taiwan | 186 | 1,887,040 | #43 | ::{ flag=CH }:: Switzerland | 389 | 1,208,465 |
 | #22 | ::{ flag=VN }:: Vietnam | 189 | 1,889,915 | #44 | ::{ flag=TR }:: Türkiye | 394 | 1,009,788 |

-Qualifiers were anything but uneventful.
-With such a high amount of participating teams, making the cut has proven to be a very, very difficult task for most teams.
-Not only that, but the Qualifiers pool was not making it any easier.
-With the introduction of [Cranky - Hanaarashi](https://osu.ppy.sh/beatmapsets/2488191#mania/5464205) (HB2) by ::{ flag=CN }:: [_Yiiiii](https://osu.ppy.sh/users/6066359) as this year's mini tiebreaker pick, players were conditioned to expect a lot more from the pools to come.
+The Qualifiers were anything but uneventful.
+With such a high amount of participating teams, making the cut has proven to be a very, very difficult task.
+Not only that, but the fully custom-mapped Qualifier mappool was not making it any easier, especially with the introduction of [Cranky - Hanaarashi](https://osu.ppy.sh/beatmapsets/2488191#mania/5464205) (HB2) by ::{ flag=CN }:: [_Yiiiii](https://osu.ppy.sh/users/6066359) as this year's mini tiebreaker pick.

 While stage 9 didn't hold any punches, South Korea in particular wasn't intimidated by the bump in difficulty, dominating the lobbies with plenty of score to spare when compared to the runner-ups.
 Big shout-outs go to the Philippines for placing first on the 7th Qualifier stage [Umeboshi Chazuke - Typhoon](https://osu.ppy.sh/beatmapsets/2488185#mania/5464197) (RC4) by ::{ flag=KR }:: [TakJun](https://osu.ppy.sh/users/4356322), even under such stacked competition!